sameerkasi200x/docker-gchat-bot/Jenkins-setup.md

 You can use the Dockerfile to create an image and create a Swarm or Kubernetes Service with that.
 You can also deploy the service with [Layer-7 routing](https://github.com/sameerkasi200x/docker-gchat-bot/blob/master/Docker-EE-setup.md#layer-7-routing) available in Docker EE 2.0.

+## Jenkins Configuration
+Once Jenkins is installed and setup, you can go ahead and

+### Credentials